The light is returning.

 - Syncing with the sun as much as possible (i.e. really winding down at sunset and engaging in relaxing, nourishing activities from then until bedtime and then being up before sunrise)

-- It’s been shown to support the body through reducing stress hormones, lowering the risk of osteoporosis, and doing it outdoors has even more amazing benefits!
+- Walking is such an underrated form of movement and is truly the kindest and most effective.
+It’s been shown to support the body through reducing stress hormones, lowering the risk of osteoporosis, and doing it outdoors has even more amazing benefits!

 - Yoga and rebounding are ideal right now to prevent stagnation in the muscles and lymphatic system.
 Kundalini yoga and breath work is my absolute favorite technology.